 Is it worth a tax agent fee?

-Because a tax agent helps you claim tax deductions and avoid mistakes, you can easily cover the cost of their low fee is usually less than the amount you gain by using an agent.
+Because a tax agent helps you find tax deductions and avoid mistakes, their low fee is usually less than the amount you gain by using an agent.
 By finding just one extra, legitimate deduction a tax agent can put more money in your pocket that you would otherwise have got from the ATO.
 Plus, the tax agent fee is a tax deduction!